simp/simp-doc/docs/changelogs/latest.rst

     a directory fully managed by this module.
   * */etc/auto.master.d* is left unmanaged by Puppet.
-  * Auto-converts from old maps directory to current maps directory and emit a warning.
-This it to help 90% of the users who aren't doing anything special with this module.
+  * Auto-converts from old maps directory to current maps directory and emits a warning.
+This is to help the 90% of the users who aren't doing anything special with this module.

-* Added a ``autofs::map`` defined type that allows the user to specify all the parameters for a 'file' map in once place.
+* Added a ``autofs::map`` defined type that allows the user to specify all the parameters for a 'file' map in one place.
 This resource will generate the appropriate resources to create both the auto.master entry file and the map file.
 * Added ``autofs::masterfile`` defined type to replace deprecated